diegogslomp/python-worker/README.md

-### worker
+# Worker

+Run sync/async tasks from a queue

-instead of creating a loop to run a task on each item in a list
+Instead of creating a loop to run a task on each item in a list
 ```python
 import time
 import random